lamdangpham/AI-DeepLearning--Acoustic_Scene_Classification_Spectrogram_Feature_Extraction_DCASE2016_2018/README.md

 Refer the papers:
    + "A Robust Framework For Acoustic Scene Classification" In "Interspeech 2019 Conference"
-   + "Bag-of-Features Models Based on C-DNN Network for Acoustic Scene Classification" In "2019 AES INTERNATIONAL CONFERENCE ON AUDIO FORENSICS (June 2019)"
+   + "Bag-of-Features Models Based on C-DNN Network for Acoustic Scene Classification" In "2019 AES International Conference On Audio Forensics (June 2019)"

 # NOTES:
  + Using three kinds of spectrogram : Log-Mel (Librosa library), Gammatone filter(Auditory Toolbox), Constant Q-Transform (Librosa library)